birdoptera/S4B_Final_Project/README.md

-Our final project is a script that will allow you to download the occurance data for a taxa and use climactic models to estimate current niche and predict how these will change in the future as a result of climate change.
+Our final project is a script that will allow you to download the occurence data for a taxa and use climactic models to estimate current niche and predict how these will change in the future as a result of climate change.

+Please note: in its current state, this script will only work for species distributions within the continental US.

 # Installation